City Garage Motorsports: Car No. 85 history

 On April 9, 2024, it was announced that Monopoli would attempt to make her ARCA East debut at Lucas Oil Indianapolis Raceway Park, this time driving for the newly formed City Garage Motorsports in the No. 85 car.

 On October 31, 2024, it was announced that Monopoli would attempt to race at Lucas Oil Indianapolis Raceway Park for the second year.

 On August 19, 2025, it was announced that the team will run the No. 85 full-time in the East Series in 2026.

 On September 19th, 2025, CGM announced that Monopoli would return to the No. 85 in 2026.
+However, Monopoli left the team, and it was later announced that Quinn Davis would run the No. 85 instead.